With or Without You: Live performances

 "With or Without You" was first played live at the second show on the Joshua Tree Tour on 4 April 1987, and was a regular for the rest of that tour.
 It was played at most shows on 1989's Lovetown Tour.
-During these tours, two extensions to the song not present on the studio version were played: an extra verse with lyrics that typically read "We'll shine like stars in the summer night/We'll shine like stars in the winter light/One heart, one hope, one love" or modifications thereof, which appears on the Rattle and Hum movie; and a snippet of Joy Division's "Love Will Tear Us Apart" (along with the "shine like stars" lyrics) which can be heard in the live album and concert film Live from Paris.
+During these tours, two extensions to the song not present on the studio version were played: an extra verse with lyrics that typically read "We'll shine like stars in the summer night/We'll shine like stars in the winter light/One heart, one hope, one love" or modifications thereof, which appears in the 1988 Rattle and Hum movie; and a snippet of Joy Division's "Love Will Tear Us Apart" (along with the "shine like stars" lyrics) which can be heard in the live album and concert film Live from Paris.
 Since the PopMart Tour, it has been more common for Bono to repeat the "Ohh" at the climax of the song, with the "shine like stars" verse sung rarely.

 "With or Without You" was played at most Zoo TV Tour concerts and every concert on the PopMart Tour.
 It was dropped from the set list during the third leg of the Elevation Tour.
 It was initially a rare inclusion during the Vertigo Tour - over the two months of the tour's first leg, it was only played four times.
 It became a regular concert inclusion during stadium concerts on the second leg in Europe and remained in the set list for the third leg.
 It has been played on every night of the U2 360° Tour, occasionally with the "shine like stars" coda.
 The song regularly closed out the main set on the Innocence + Experience Tour, again occasionally with the "shine like stars" coda.
+The song was performed at every concert on The Joshua Tree Tours 2017 and 2019.
+It was also performed at all 40 shows of their 2023–2024 residency U2:UV Achtung Baby Live at Sphere in the Las Vegas Valley.

-Live performances of the song also appear in the group's concert films Zoo TV: Live from Sydney, PopMart: Live from Mexico City, Elevation 2001: Live from Boston, U2 Go Home: Live from Slane Castle, Vertigo 05: Live from Milan, U2 3D, and U2 360° at the Rose Bowl.
+Live performances of the song also appear in the group's concert films Zoo TV: Live from Sydney (1994), PopMart: Live from Mexico City (1998), Elevation 2001: Live from Boston, U2 Go Home: Live from Slane Castle, Ireland (2003), Vertigo 05: Live from Milan (2006), U2 3D (2008), and U2360° at the Rose Bowl (2010).